bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 >Feature files are executable specifications.

-There are 2 pieces to the puzzle, specification and making it executable.
+There are 2 pieces to the puzzle, one is **specification** and other is **making it executable**.
 As stated earlier, if execution (step definition code) is simplified, readability of feature file becomes hard and if readability of feature file is simplified, step definition code for execution becomes hard to maintain.
-The solution to art of creating and maintaining feature files is by finding a balance between readability and step definition code maintenance and this can be achieved by making developer and product owner work together to create feature files.
+The solution to art of creating and maintaining feature files is by finding a balance between readability and step definition code maintenance.
+This can be achieved by making developer and product owner work together to create feature files.

 **In the next chapter,** we will see how we can represent a Java Object as DataTable and convert a DataTable into a Java Object in step definitions.